 Imagine if Yahweh hadn’t been so stern.
 Then Jewish culture and religion would have dissipated, precluding the birth of Christianity.
 History would have taken another course and things would be far, far worse.
 Jesus did indeed save the world.

 It is necessary to read Augustine to get a grasp of ancient thought, to which the denaturing of mankind by sin is fundamental.
-Adam and Eve had spiritual intelligence and divine wisdom.
-Man was endowed with free will, equal to God’s will.
+Adam and Eve had spiritual intelligence and divine wisdom immediately through the mind of God.
+Man was endowed with truly free will, equal to God’s will.
 But the Fall made man incapable of willing rightly, and they lost their spiritual intelligence.
 We became slaves to our impulses, motivated by our selfishness.
 Today, we cannot choose in any way that is not motivated by self-love.
 To medieval man, anybody who follows his impulses is not free, but is become fettered by his desires.
 Today, we reason in the opposite way.
 A woman who actively lives out her sexuality is seen as “liberated”.

 In the Garden of Eden, man’s will was unfettered, and they had only a desire to do God’s will.
 So the whole picture is the obverse of Gellert’s view.
-Adam and Eve were not unconscious beings, but had perfect wisdom.
+Adam and Eve were not unconscious creatures, but had by divine endowment recourse to perfect wisdom.
 Man was complete in the beginning, but is now corrupted by Original Sin.
 We are lesser men, as we are half-blind and have an impaired will, invariably motivated by selfishness.
 Eating the forbidden fruit made Adam and Eve aware of their own inferiority, as they were no longer divinely endowed.
-They realized that they were mere human beings, which is why they hid from God in shame (cf. Dyson, 2005, ch.
+They realized that they were mere human beings, separate from God, which is why they hid from God in shame (cf. Dyson, 2005, ch.
 1).

 The joint process of maturation of God and mankind means, says Gellert, that all images and ideas of God are cast off, and what remains is Divine Nothingness — the God of mysticism (ch.
 13).
 Contemplative mysticism aims to attain a union with God by the emptying of ourselves.
 It is all about getting the ego out of the way by focusing entirely on the empty mind.
 But Gellert cannot get this to square with Jungian psychology, to which the extinction of the ego is insupportable.
 Instead, the ego must enlarge its domains by the integration of the unconscious archetypes.
 Gellert tries anyway.
 Citing Meister Eckhart, he makes a spurious argument: